ShettyBro/Samjho-Know-Before-You-Agree/README.md

 ## ⚠️ Known Limitations

-- Web paste/PDF version tracking cannot follow an edited resubmission (content-derived identity)
+- Web paste/PDF version tracking cannot follow an edited resubmission
-- Extension has no login UI — history/saved is web-app only
+- Extension has no login UI — history and saved agreements are web-app only
-- Real TTS/audio is an unimplemented placeholder
-- No OCR, second AI provider, semantic diffing, or notifications

 ---